andreatitolo/11ty_blog/content/credits/index.md

 ## Privacy

 I don't collect any personal data and there is no analytics on this website, nor ads, tracking or similar.
-A content security policy is planned asap.
+As for CSP and securityheaders, a [Security Headers Report is available](https://securityheaders.com/?q=www.archaeoramblings.com&followRedirects=on) (**Score: A**).

 ## Copyright